Friday, September 4, 2009

 For the fear of embarrassing this person, I want to tell a little story of a woman named "Debbie."
 Debbie is a woman who has had about every sort of issue growing up that could possibly arise.
 Through the course of her life, she has been the victim of emotional abuse, physical abuse and verbal abuse.
 But to contrast this, Debbie is one of the most beautiful women, both inside and out that I have ever met.
 However, as a result of her past, instead of seeing herself as a woman who has overcome these obstacles and is truly someone deserving of being considered "beautiful," she struggles to grasp the fact that she has such a tremendous value of self-worth.
 Unfortunately, Debbie's story is not unlike the stories of hundreds of thousands of women and men worldwide.
 I myself, given my football background continue to struggle with the very same battle of attempting to determine my own self-worth within a world that in many ways is a very condemning and belittling society where our weaknesses and shortcoming can potentially be exposed, either directly through a comment or indirectly through visual displays.
 As a result, our own perceptions of true beauty in my opinion are severely skewed, as beauty is now determined by the size of one's waist line, the value of a pair of jeans, or the new 'bob' hair style.
 Through these misconceptions of our body image, we effectively lose ourselves to the standards that the world places upon us, instead of measuring ourselves based upon the yardstick of the one who made us.
 This sentiment is outlined in the very first chapter of the Bible in Genesis 1:27 which reads;

 This verse clearly states that male and female were both equally created in God's own image, and seeing God through the beauty of his creation, He did not create us to be ugly depictions of Himself.
 Even more important of a question that we ask ourselves, is why are we so concerned with our outward appearances in the first place?
 Do we really think that God cares about our outward appearances?
 For example, throughout history there have been examples that show that the concept of beauty is a diverse and ever varying concept that will be changing as long as the sun is in the sky.
 In ancient China, the "lotus foot" was the fad of the times, as women were often forced to break and eventually bind their feet into little 4-inch appendages all for the sake of beauty.
 During the Elizabethan era, women with a high forehead were deemed attractive, as women would shave and continously pluck their frontal hairs to achieve the image.
 Robin Henig in her book, The Price of Perfection assesses how these women also applied a very dangerous lead based make up that "caused peripheral neuropathy, gout, anemia, chronic renal failure, and disfiguring scarring," which would eventually require the users to apply even more makeup.
 The situation was so severe, that Queen Elizabeth I, acquired such a misshapen appearance that she banished all mirrors from her castle because she had acquired an almost "clown-like" appearance.
-The common moniker of "pain is beauty" is clearly seen here, and also through the
+The common moniker of "pain is beauty" is clearly seen here, and also through the millions of men and women who struggle with eating disorders around the world to maintain the figures of the models that are captured in nearly every form of advertisement and entertainment.

 While I wish that I were different in my own heart, there are many times that I myself find myself continuing to label my own self-worth based upon the scale that the world judges me on instead of the opinion of God.
 I find myself asking first, what exactly is beauty?
 Is beauty more or less qualities that give pleasure for our various senses?
 Or is it as the book Captivating so eloquently describes as;